pharaofranz/ftsky_school_vlbi_2025/index.md

 Welcome!
 This page hosts the VLBI tutorial material and guide from the FTSky Workshop, held at on 06–10 October 2025.

-I recommend to simply clone this repository and then work in the `tutorial` directory:
+I recommend to <span style="color:red">simply clone this repository</span> and then work in the `tutorial` directory:

 ```bash
 cd /somewhere/on/your/laptop